TobiasPSP/doneland_sources/Components/Microcontroller/Programming/Preparing Sample Sketch/README.md

 #### ATtiny

-To add support for *ATTiny* microcontrollers, add the additional *board manager url* `https://raw.githubusercontent.com/sleemanj/optiboot/master/dists/package_gogo_diy_attiny_index.json` (use *commas* to separate more than one url in the textbox).
+To add support for *ATtiny* microcontrollers, add the additional *board manager url* `https://raw.githubusercontent.com/sleemanj/optiboot/master/dists/package_gogo_diy_attiny_index.json` (use *commas* to separate more than one url in the textbox).

 Next, go to *Tools*/*Board*/*Boards Manager* once more, and search for *attiny*.
 Click *Install*.